zoharbabin/prompetize/project_plan.md

 - **Security and Privacy:**
   A commitment to user data protection, with a design that minimizes permissions and prioritizes privacy.

+- **Design & UX:**
+  - Do not use binary assets.
+Make sure any images or assets are text editable, i.e. using svg and css and not png or jpg.
+  - The design should always be easy to use, simple to understand, and futuristic looking with shades of blue and whites.

 ---

 ## System Architecture and Design Principles